inesonic/inerest_api_in_v1/README.rst

            Image imageHandler;
    };

+The ``threadId`` parameter is incorrectly named in that it doesn't identify a unique thread.
+Instead the thread ID is an integer value ranging from 0 to the maximum number of simultaneous connections that is guaranteed unique during the lifespan of a given connection.
+You can use the ``threadId`` parameter to index global or class scope resources that must be accessed consistently during the lifespan of a connection.
+The numbers will be reused but are guaranteed unique during the lifespan of execution of a single received request and subsequent response.

 The "customer" REST API handlers are designed to allow you to have REST APIs with customer unique secrets.
 These classes accept a ``RestApiInV1::CustomerData`` instance that queries or generates an appropriate